Vertex operators and 2-representations of quantum affine algebras: Introduction

 \section{Introduction}

-Quantum affine algebras are central objects at the intersection of representation theory and mathematical physics.
-They have a rich representation theory generalizing that of finite dimensional semi-simple Lie algebras, and their integrable representations admit various explicit constructions.
-Distinguished among these is the homogeneous vertex operator construction of the basic representation due to Frenkel-Kac \cite{FK} and Segal \cite{S}.
+Affine Lie algebras are central objects at the intersection of representation theory and mathematical physics.
+One feature which distinguishes them amongst the infinite dimensional Lie algebras is that their irreducible representations admit explicit realizations.
+Explicit constructions of the basic representation (the first of the irreducible highest weight representations) already connect affine Lie algebras to many other mathematical topics, including symmetric functions, modular forms, and cohomology of Hilbert schemes.

+Historically, one of the first explicit constructions of the basic representation was the homogeneous vertex operator construction due to Frenkel-Kac \cite{FK} and Segal \cite{S}.
+In this realization, one constructs the basic irreducible module for a simply-laced affine Lie algebra directly from an explicit direct sum of copies of the canonical Fock module of the Heisenberg algebra.
+The key components in this construction are the homogeneous Heisenberg subalgebra of an affine Lie algebra, the Fock space representation of this Heisenberg algebra, and the associated vertex operators.

-In this paper we categorify this construction.
-The key ingredients are the homogeneous Heisenberg subalgebra, its Fock space representation, and the associated vertex operators.
-The first two ingredients were categorified in \cite{CLi1}.
+In this paper we categorify the Frenkel-Kac-Segal construction, The first two ingredients, the homogeneous Heisenberg and its Fock space, were categorified in \cite{CLi1}.
 The main result in this paper is a categorification of the vertex operators.
-These vertex operators allow one to construct categorical actions of quantum affine algebras from categorical actions of quantum Heisenberg algebras.
+Thus our categorification allows one to construct categorical actions of quantum affine algebras from categorical actions of quantum Heisenberg algebras.

-A geometric construction of the basic representation was given by Nakajima \cite{Nak-ICM,Nak-book} and Grojnowski \cite{Groj}.
-In their setting, the underlying vector space of the basic representation is the cohomology of the moduli spaces of rank one torsion-free sheaves on the resolution $\widehat{\C^2/\G}$ of a singularity of type $A,D$ or $E$.
-They define a Heisenberg algebra action on this cohomology and use the Frenkel-Kac-Segal construction to induce an action of the quantum affine algebra.